 With so much to deal with, how can someone who is terminally ill find relief?
 This is often the work of hospice workers.
 Hospice is a branch of healthcare that focuses on providing relief from symptoms caused by the illness, and the grief of knowing your fate.
 Many hospice workers and terminally ill patients swear by the benefits of cannabis.
 They say cannabis is able to provide that relief by easing suffering and science is supporting it.

 This means cannabis seems to be able to effectively ease the symptoms associated with their disease, as well as coming to grip with the ending of their life.
-It does this by increasing comfort and reducing symptoms to provide a better quality of life leading up to the end.
+It does this by increasing comfort and reducing symptoms to provide a better quality of life in the moment.
 It is effective at reducing pain, which is common symptom of many terminal illnesses.
 The mood boosting benefits of cannabis, and the euphoric high feeling caused by THC, can create a positive sense of wellbeing, which can help terminally ill patients find peace in the process.

 Medical cannabis has been approved for use in many state hospice programs, and having a terminal illness is a qualifying condition for medical cannabis in several states, including Missouri.
 If you’ve been diagnosed with a terminal illness, talk with your physician about how to become a medical cannabis patient, or if medical cannabis should be considered as part of your plan.